-The work undertaken by young persons directly for a local authority will generally be covered by the authority's public liability insurance.
+The work undertaken by young people directly for a Blue Light service will generally be covered by the organisation's public liability insurance.

-Insurers will however want to be notified of the number of young persons employed and the type of activity in which they are engaged.
-In particular insurers should be notified of any plans to use young persons in activities that could be deemed higher risk.
+Insurers will usually want to be notified of the number of young people employed and the type of activity in which they are engaged.
+In particular insurers should be notified of any plans to use young people in activities that could be deemed higher risk.